alan-turing-institute/AutisticaCitizenScience/project-management/workshops/wireframing-March2020-notes.md

 * Be inclusive of everyone's view
 * Don't talk over people
-* Being too being too proud to let go of your own idea
+* Being too proud to let go of your own idea

 </details>